tekmarglobal/dart-api-client/docs/CartApi.md

 <a name="apicartcreatecartpost"></a>
 # **ApiCartCreateCartPost**
-> RestResultOfCartServiceCreateCartResponse ApiCartCreateCartPost (CartServiceCreateCartRequest body = null)
+> RestResultOfCartServiceCreateCartResponse ApiCartCreateCartPost (CartServiceCreateCartRequest cartServiceCreateCartRequest = null)